Alternative Routes to Licensure (ARL)

-- A. Utah’s USOE ARL program allows TTT participants to submit applications year round instead of just during the open window period.
+- Utah’s USOE ARL program allows TTT participants to submit applications year round instead of just during the open window period.

-- B. Utah’s USOE ARL program provides eligible TTT participants to receive an ARL plan and begin taking courses and testing, even before being hired to teach.
+- Utah’s USOE ARL program provides eligible TTT participants to receive an ARL plan and begin taking courses and testing, even before being hired to teach.

 All TTT participants in the ARL program will need to obtain employment with a Utah accredited school.
 Participants in the ARL program complete course work determined by a transcript review, take required content knowledge test(s), teach for a minimum of one year and a maximum of three years in a licensed position, successfully pass evaluations of classroom performance skills by the principal and, upon program completion, are recommended for licensure by the principal and ARL advisor.
 Participants are responsible for all costs involved in completing the ARL process, and this step is where TTT's stipend eligibility can help defray the costs.
 Participants successfully completing the Alternative Routes to Licensure program will be issued a Level I Utah Professional Educator License.

 For more detailed information on eligibility, possible routes, the licensure process, etc., please refer to USOE’s Alternative Routes to Licensure website and contacts.